 However, I wish to point out that run-on sentences can be long or short and are determined by an improper use or lack of punctuation or conjunctions, not by sentence length.

 A complete sentence, or an independent clause, includes a subject and a predicate.
 If a sentence has more than one independent clause without the necessary punctuation or conjunction(s) to connect them, it’s a run-on sentence.

 Sentence: I read.
 “I” is the subject, “read” is the predicate.
 It’s an independent clause, a complete sentence.

-Run-On Sentence: I read, he reads.
+Run-on Sentence: I read, he reads.
 A comma alone is not the proper punctuation to connect two independent clauses.
 This grammar error is called a comma splice, which is common in run-on sentences.

 Sentence: I read; he reads.
 These two independent clauses are connected with a semicolon.
 It’s a complete sentence.

 Sentence: I read, and he reads.
 These two independent clauses are connected with a comma and a conjunction.
 It’s a complete sentence.

 Generally, the more words that a sentence includes, the more complex it becomes, and sentence complexity is a factor that determines a work’s reading level.
 The longer a sentence gets, the harder it may be to understand or follow, but it does not become a run-on sentence merely because it may be “flowery” or have “too many words.”
 When punctuation and conjunctions are in the correct places, a sentence can go on indefinitely without being a run-on sentence.

 Including different sentence lengths within a work makes for creative writing and interesting reading.